rslewenstein/rslewenstein/README.md

 ### This is my GitHub! 🤗 Welcome!!!

 - ⭐ I'm Rafael.
-- 👨‍💻 I have + 4 years of experience in .Net development.
+- 👨‍💻 I have + 5 years of experience in .Net development.
-- 👨‍💻 I have + 10 years of experience in IT.
+- 👨‍💻 I have + 11 years of experience in IT.
 - 💻 I'm a Back-end developer.
-I've been working with dotnet / dotnet core.
+I've been working as Software Engineer.
 - 💻 I've learning about GoLang and Node.js
 - 🎮 I like to play games.